devops-moonwalkers/gcp-infra/README.md

 This folder along with the ~/.minikube/config/config.json file contain everything you need to know about the Minikube profiles in your local environment

 For more information on how K8s can be installed locally, see [4 ways to run Kubernetes locally](https://opensource.com/article/20/11/run-kubernetes-locally)

-## Allow Terraform user to access GCP

-## Running GKE from terraform